QubesOS/qubes-doc/troubleshooting/nvidia-troubleshooting.md

  2. Quickly press the "E" key before the time is up.

- 3. An editor will open up that will allow you to temporarily change the grub options for the next boot.
+ 3. An editor will open up that allows you to temporarily change the grub options for the next boot.

  4. Press the down arrow key and move the cursor to the line after the line with the kernel options.
-The line with the kernel options might look something like, I didn't type everything as it may differ from system to system but it should look something like this:
+The line with the kernel options will look like this:

     ~~~
     module /vmlinux-4.1.13-9.pvops.qubes.x86_64 placeholder root=/dev/mapper/qubes_dom0-root ro ... rhgb quiet
     ~~~

+    I didn't type everything as it may differ from system to system.

     Please note: chose the module that starts with `vmlinux`!